-'No Brexit deal' without border backstop
+'No Brexit deal' without border fallback

 At the beginning of the all-island Brexit forum in Dundalk, County Louth, Mr Barnier said he knows that the so-called backstop has been the subject of "heated discussions in the UK".

 "To be clear: without a backstop, there can be no withdrawal agreement," said Mr Barnier.
-"This is an EU issue, not only an Irish issue,"
+"This is an EU issue, not only an Irish issue."

 Mr Barnier also denied claims from Arlene Foster, the leader of the Democratic Unionist Party (DUP), that he has been "aggressive" towards Northern Ireland unionists in the Brexit talks.